antmicro/rowhammer-tester/README.md

 ### Using scripts

-To use the scripts you first need to start `litex_server` in another terminal:
+To use the scripts located in `scripts/` directory you first need to start `litex_server` in another terminal:
 ```
 make srv
 ```